 It’s also a great way to take a simple bowl of noodles and broth and elevate it to something more substantive and delicious!

-An egg in ramen is kinda your noodle eating birthright.
+The way I see it… an egg in ramen is kinda your noodle eating birthright!

 So – want to improve your ramen?
 Let’s go!